briankoser/sfc-listeners-guide/episodes/0032-lost-part-1.md

 notable_moments:
 firsts:
   - Take That, Science!
-  - Take That Science!
-Sound clip
+  - Take That, Science! sound clip
 prophecy:
   - {"host": "Ben", "prophecy": "The Mass Effect movie will get stuck in development hell and not be seen in theatres.", "veracity": true, "comments": ""}
 future_episodes: